 - We stand for genuine equality for women

-- Real equality for gays and lesbians is still to be won
+- Real equality for LGBT+ is still to be won

 - Is there any place for parties in the movement?